 It is also important to consider that a cap rate is effective for determining the return on a property you will be renting out, but it cannot be used effectively for other kinds of investments.

 For instance, cap rate is not an effective metric for calculating the return on properties you plan on flipping or short-term investments that will be sold relatively soon after purchase.

 Because the profitability of real estate investments is rarely black and white, it’s a good idea to consider other metrics for calculating investment returns—such as cash-on-cash return.

 What is a good cap rate?

-It can be difficult to pinpoint exactly what a good cap rate looks like.
+It can be difficult to pinpoint exactly what a good cap rate means or looks like.
 The answer to this question depends largely on the market that you’re in as well as the specific goals you have as an investor.